HibernationNo1/project_Mnist_Classifier/description/Model.md

-### Manually Implementation
+### Without Subclassing

-I tried implementation forward propagation of Model manually
+Implemented forward propagation without using keras subclassing.

 And left comment for explain about the code.